hydephp/develop/docs/digging-deeper/navigation.md

 ### Excluding Items (Blacklist)

-Sometimes, especially if you have a lot of pages, you may want to prevent links from showing up in the main navigation menu.
-To remove items from being automatically added, simply add the page's route key to the blacklist.
+To prevent specific pages from showing up in the main navigation menu, simply add their route keys to the blacklist:

 ```php
 // filepath: config/hyde.php